 Driver fatigue doesn’t just occur in long distance driving.
 You can suffer from it on short journeys too.
 It’s caused by the lack of quality sleep in your everyday life, meaning you’re tired long before you get behind the wheel.

 Monotonous journeys can also increase driver fatigue.
 Motorway driving, for example is incredibly repetitive and you can increase your chances of feeling tired, particularly on clear roads.
 Busy roads demand more attention and help you stay alert.

 You’re also much more likely to feel tired if you’re driving when you’d usually be asleep.
-Your body clock enjoys its routine, so if you have to alter it for a trip, you might suffer from driver fatigue.
+Your body clock enjoys its routine, so if you have to alter it for a trip and find yourself driving in the dark, you might suffer from driver fatigue.

 Driver fatigue makes a huge difference to how you drive and how safe you are on the roads.
 If you feel tired while you’re driving, you might have: